 However, this is not the only aspect to be considered.
 Such an incremental design process, in which a design is periodically upgraded with new features, is going through several iterations.
-Therefore, after new functionality has been introduced, the resulting system has to be implemented such that additional functionality, later to be mapped, can easily be accommodated.
+Therefore, after new functionality has been introduced, the resulting system has to be implemented such that additional functionality, later to be mapped, can easily be accommodated (see Figure 2).